cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 </br>
 Operation of platforms means running and supporting its capabilities and their features over their whole lifetime, including acceptance of new requests, initial releases, upgrades and extensions, ongoing maintenance and operations, user support, and even deprecation and termination.
 Organizations and their platform teams choose platforms and capabilities to create and maintain and can prioritize the most valuable and impactful initiatives.

-Notably, most of the work to provide a capability is expended after its initial release - in providing seamless upgrades, new and improved features, operational support, and end-user enablement and education.
+Notably, most of the work to provide a capability is expended after its initial release — in providing seamless upgrades, new and improved features, operational support, and end-user enablement and education.
 Therefore an impactful, valuable platform will plan in advance and manage their platform for long-term sustainable operations and reliability.

 #### Level 1, Provisional - By request

-Platforms and capabilities are developed, published, and updated reactively - based on ad hoc product team requests and requirements.
+Platforms and capabilities are developed, published, and updated reactively, based on ad hoc product team requests and requirements.
 Product teams themselves may even need to plan and build the capabilities they require.

-Teams who build a new capability, whether dedicated centralized teams or application teams meeting their own needs, take only informal responsibility for supporting others using it - they are not expected to actively maintain it and few processes exist to vet the quality of the offering.
+Teams who build a new capability, whether dedicated centralized teams or application teams meeting their own needs, take only informal responsibility for supporting others using it.
+They are not expected to actively maintain it and few processes exist to vet the quality of the offering.
 In this level, implementations are often ignored until a security vulnerability is discovered, a bug prevents use or a new requirement arrives, at which point another reactive plan may be quickly implemented.

 ##### Characteristics:

-* Capabilities are created to meet the pressing needs of individual application teams
+* Capabilities are created to meet the pressing needs of individual application teams.
-* Focus is on initial delivery of core capabilities; plans are not made for ongoing maintenance and sustainability
+* Focus is on initial delivery of core capabilities; plans are not made for ongoing maintenance and sustainability.
-* Capability implementations are generally out of date and awaiting updates
+* Capability implementations are generally out of date and awaiting updates.
-* Sudden spikes of work are introduced for late-breaking high-impact changes to capabilities, such as discovery of a vulnerability
+* Sudden spikes of work are introduced for late-breaking high-impact changes to capabilities, such as discovery of a vulnerability.
-* Changes can result in both planned and unplanned downtime
+* Changes can result in both planned and unplanned downtime.
-* Each upgrade is done in a bespoke way, requiring more time and research each time
+* Each upgrade is done in a bespoke way, requiring more time and research each time.

-##### Examples Scenarios:
+##### Example Scenarios:

 * Log4Shell security vulnerability is announced and the organization spins up a specialty team to investigate where the organization may be vulnerable and instigate patches.
 Once the team identifies the impact, they must work hand in hand with a number of different teams since each one manages their servers and upgrade processes differently.
 Even when this work is deemed complete, the confidence level is fairly low that there won’t be more instances uncovered.